whitneyburton/portfolios/students/david_stinnette/20150814-david_stinnette-m1.markdown

 ### End of Module Assessment

+* Good comfort with getting started
+* Some difficulties with variables vs literal data
+* Algorithmic thinking is close, but still trying to think through syntax and problem solving at the same time
+* Going to be a pass but with ZERO margin for error

 * Ruby Syntax & API - 3
 * Ruby Style - 3
 * Blocks & Enumerations - 3